 These differences are better represented in Figure 5C where comparing the temporal dynamics and peaks of feedforward and feedback curves show that the feed-forward information is dominant earlier, followed by feedback information flow, as shown by later peak of feedback dynamics.
 These results suggest that when the sensory evidence is high, feedforward information flow may be sufficient for categorical representation and decision making while feedback only slightly enhances the representation.
 However, in lower coherence levels (i.e., low sensory evidence), the direction of information is dominantly feedback (Figure 5D), which may be an indication that feedback enhances task-relevant information in sensory areas to help correct discrimination.
 We should emphasize that our systematic manipulation of sensory evidence imposed a range of perceptual uncertainty which ultimately affect the dynamics and contribution of feedback and feedforward mechanisms in the brain.
 This is clearly demonstrated in Figure 5D where decreasing the sensory evidence leads to more engagement of feedback mechanisms.

-Importantly, as shown in Figure 4, the model used in Figure 5A not only captures information related to familiar versus unfamiliar categories, it may also contain information about the person’s involvement in the task, which might have contributed to the observation of feedback information in the low coherence (22%) condition.
-In order to reduce the influenced of the task and examine if there is a differential flow of information for categories with different levels of familiarity (i.e. unfamiliar, famous, personally familiar and self), we adopted other sets of models targeting at extracting the flow of information specific to individual categories (Figure 6).
-As the results show, the category of self face shows the highest amount of feedforward flow of information starting to accumulate after the stimulus onset, reaching significance at around 500 ms in the stimulus-aligned window.
+Importantly, as shown in Figure 4, the model used in Figure 5A not only captures information related to familiar versus unfamiliar categories, it may also contain information about the person’s decision and response, which might have contributed to the observation of feedback information in the low coherence (22%) condition.
+In order to reduce the influence of the other factors (i.e. decision and response) and examine whether the flow of information varies based on the levels of face familiarity (i.e. unfamiliar, famous, personally familiar and self), we adopted other sets of models targeting at extracting the flow of information specific to individual categories (Figure 6).
+As the results show, the category of self faces shows the highest amount of feedforward flow of information starting to accumulate after the stimulus onset, reaching significance at around 500 ms in the stimulus-aligned window.
 However, less familiar categories fail to reach significance in any direction.
-In the decision-aligned trials, there are more significant time points for the Self face category while the personally familiar category shows some non-significant feedforward flow and the famous category barely detaches from baseline.
+In the response-aligned trials, there are more significant time points for the Self face category while the personally familiar category shows some non-significant feedforward flow and the famous category barely detaches from baseline.
 These results suggest that while the information about the three familiarity levels might be processed by the neural mechanisms of the feedforward visual stream, only the familiarity information in the Self category is reliable enough to be captured by our connectivity analysis method.

 Altogether, the results of information connectivity analysis suggest that in familiar face recognition, both top-down and bottom-up mechanisms play a role, however, an important factor that determines their contribution is the amount of sensory evidence.
 It also suggests that the degree of sensory information can be modulated by the degree of familiarity.